 Today… I feel like Usher in 2004.
 “This is my confession” and I have to tell the world.
 I love Full Moon Pictures!
 From the heavy hitters (Puppetmaster and Trancers) to the underseen (Demonic Toys and Dollman).
 The contribution that Charles Band and Co. has made is undeniable.
 They have built one of the most prolific libraries in the history of B-Films and filled more space in rental stores than anyone else.
 That doesn’t mean that they haven’t failed, but they are always swinging for the fences and are never boring.
+Yes, I was enjoying my 4/20 goodies from Higher Grounds, but I swear that did not influence my decision making more than usual.
 Through good and bad, they will always be one of my favorites.
 Now that I have that off of my chest I am ready to get around to the movie in question.
 Evil Bong 666…

 This franchise is definitely not the best that Full Moon has to offer, but it is definitely one of the most outrageous.
 The titular “Evil Bong” is a foul mouthed puppet that has gone from mildly annoying to (almost) likeable.
 How this series has made it through 6 films is a mystery to me, but who cares… its a lot of fun.
 Movies are art, but not all art has to be serious or even great to be enjoyed.
 The “EB” series is anything but boring and that will be the barometer of this review.
 With all of that rambling, I am trying to say that Evil Bong 6 is a bad movie that I loved all of the way through.